Jay Wright (basketball): Early coaching career

-Upon graduating from college, Wright got his first job as an assistant coach at Division III University of Rochester.
-In 1986, he got his first position in Division I college basketball as an assistant coach at Drexel University.
+Upon graduating from college, Wright got his first job as an assistant coach at Division III University of Rochester, having been recommended by Woollum, his college coach, and former teammate Flannery.
+There, he recruited for the school, organised intramural sports, and coached junior varsity.
+In 1986, after two years with the Yellowjackets, he got his first position in Division I college basketball as an assistant coach at Drexel University, joining Flannery on the staff.
 His next job came as an assistant to Rollie Massimino at Villanova, where he remained from 1987 to 1992.
 In 1992, he moved with Massimino to UNLV, where he remained until 1994.

 Hofstra (1994–2001)

 In 1994, Wright was named head coach at Hofstra University, which had struggled through most of the 1980s and early '90s, with only one season of 20 or more wins since 1980, and no NCAA tournament appearances since 1977.
 Hofstra's athletic director Jim Garvey remarked that Wright was "an outstanding recruiter," something the school was in need of improving.
 His hiring coincided with Hofstra's move to the North Atlantic Conference.

 Hofstra went 10–18 in Wright's first season, finishing with the worst conference record in the NAC in the regular season, although they did secure a win over Maine in the conference tournament.
-Losings seasons followed for the next two years, with Hofstra going 9–18 and 12–15 respectively, although they did improve their finish in the conference each time – to 7th and 4th.
+Losing seasons followed for the next two years, with Hofstra going 9–18 and 12–15 respectively, although they did improve their finish in the conference each time – to 7th and 4th.
 Come the 1997–98 season, the Flying Dutchmen secured their first winning season for 12 years.
 With a roster featuring future NBA players Speedy Claxton and Norm Richardson, Hofstra defeated Hartford to reach the semi-finals of the now-renamed America East tournament, before losing to eventual tournament champions Delaware, to finish the year with a 19–12 record.
 Claxton was named the America East Conference Player of the Year, having finished first in the conference and seventh in the country for assists per game and led Hofstra in points per game.